From Cross-Validation to SURE: Asymptotic Risk of Tuned Regularized Estimators: Introduction

 \paragraph{Main result} Our main theorem states that the distribution of the out-of-sample prediction loss of CV-tuned regularized ERM estimators converges to the distribution of the squared-error loss of the corresponding SURE-tuned shrinkage estimator in the Gaussian limit experiment.
 In particular, the risk function (expected out-of-sample prediction loss, as a function of the true parameter) converges to the mean squared error of SURE-tuned penalized estimation in the normal means model.
 Two of our intermediate results are of independent interest: the uniform approximation of $n$-fold CV by SURE, and the generic well-separation of the global minimum of SURE.

 \paragraph{Key steps} Let us briefly outline the three main parts of our proof.
 First, we show that in large samples ERM estimators are approximately normally distributed, and that out-of-sample predictive loss is approximately equal to squared error loss.
 These are standard results, and we follow \cite{van2000asymptotic} in proving this step.
-We furthermore need to show that this approximation carries over to penalized estimators, for fixed tuning parameters.
+We further demonstrate that this approximation carries over to penalized estimators, for fixed tuning parameters.
 Our asymptotic approximations are based on local-to-0 asymptotics: As sample size $n$ increases, the parameter vector drifts to $0$ (which is the minimizer of the penalty term) at a rate of $1/\sqrt{n}$.
 This rate is such that both bias and variance remain non-negligible in the limit.
 The drifting-parameter framework is natural for studying regularized estimators, because it is the regime in which the penalty has a first-order effect: if the true parameter were fixed away from~$0$, the penalty would become asymptotically irrelevant, while if it were exactly~$0$, no bias--variance tradeoff would arise.

-Second, we need to show that n-fold CV, as a random function that maps tuning parameter values to estimates of predictive loss, converges uniformly to SURE.
+Second, we show that n-fold CV, interpreted as a random function that maps tuning parameter values to estimates of predictive loss, converges uniformly to SURE.
 In this step of the proof, we build on the prior work of \cite{wilsonkasymackey2018}.
 This step involves an influence function approximation for leave-one-out estimators, and a second-order approximation to predictive risk.
-Uniformity of convergence in the tuning parameter is key to this step, and we need to carefully specify regularity conditions such that uniformity is guaranteed.
+Uniformity of convergence over the space of tuning parameters is key to this step, and we need to carefully specify regularity conditions such that uniformity is guaranteed.

-Third, we need to show that convergence of the CV criterion function for tuning is sufficient for convergence of its minimizer, the tuned parameter.
+Third, we show that convergence of the CV criterion function for tuning is sufficient for convergence of its minimizer, the tuned parameter.
 This is non-trivial, because both CV and SURE typically have multiple local minima, and might have multiple global minima.
 We need to show that generically the global minimum is well-separated.
 We do this using separate arguments for $L^{1}$ and $L^{2}$ penalties, characterizing the shape and behavior of SURE in either case.

 We should emphasize some limitations of our analysis: We do not consider penalties beyond $L^1$ and $L^2$, or $k$-fold CV with $k < n$; extending our results in these directions is left for future work.
 Our asymptotic approximations are furthermore not appropriate in the over-parametrized regime, when the number of parameters is of similar or larger magnitude than the number of observations.